-- Permission to dispense medication form must be completed by the parent / carer. - Medicine must be in original packaging clearly marked with name of child, class and dose to be administered. - Recommended / prescribed dose will not be exceeded without written permission from a medical professional. - All medication given must be recorded and witnessed in Medication Record book. - It will be the parent / carers responsibility to collect medication at the end of each school day where necessary.
+• Permission to dispense medication form must be completed by the parent / carer.

+• Medicine must be in original packaging clearly marked with the name of child, class and dose to be administered.

+• Recommended / prescribed doses will not be exceeded without written permission from a medical professional.

+• All medication given must be recorded on the child's profile in Arbor and pinned to the top of their profile so that the last dose can immediately be seen

+• It will be the parent / carer's responsibility to collect medication at the end of each school day where necessary.
-All staff (with the exception of Mrs Leversha and Mrs Haworth) have received up to date Paediatric First Aid Training.
-Mr Nicholas Legg has received advanced Paediatric First Aid Training.

-Policy date: 7th October 2021 Review date: October 2023